lazespo/etc/sms.md

 ext\sms\send($smsId);
 ```

 This action uses the creation of a variable (*$body*) , which stores the plain text.
-You can paste any other text.
+You can insert any other text in single brackets instead of text `Hi!
+This is SMS notification from EspoCRM.`.
 This will be the **body** of your SMS.

 ## SMS Two Factor Authentication

+Note that the Phone field of the user for whom you want to set up 2FA must be filled in with at least one phone number.

+1. Go to *Administration* -> *Authentication* and check box **Enable 2-Factor Authentication**.
+Add the `SMS` value in field **Available 2FA methods**.
+Save changes.
+2. Go to *Administration* -> *Users* and select the user for which 2FA will be configured.
+3. In the record of this user, click on the **Access** button and check the box *Enable 2-Factor Authentication*.
+Also, choose `SMS` 2FA Method in the drop down list.
+Click the Apply button.
+4. Enter the Administrator password, select a phone number that will be used for 2FA in the *Phone* dropdown list, and click the **Send Code** button.
+5. Enter the code that will be sent to the selected phone number and click the Apply button.